Area of Focus

 *UCSC does not offer this as an undergraduate major.

 UC Santa Cruz offers a variety of field and exchange programs.
 Through field-placement programs, students gain or refine practical skills not usually taught in the classroom and provide needed services to organizations, groups, and businesses.
 Students can receive academic credit for courses taken at other institutions and for fieldwork completed through almost all of these programs.
+In addition to the opportunities below, internships are sponsored by UC Santa Cruz's Career Center, and independent field study is available through most departments on campus.
+For information on undergraduate research at UC Santa Cruz, please see the Undergraduate Research Opportunities web page.

 Field research